M-Moeini/D2L-MUN-Grade-Filler/README.md

 # Automating Grades Entry on D2L Platform: Memorial University

-This Python script utilizes Selenium to automate the process of entering marks and feedback into the D2L platform at Memorial University.
-It's designed to streamline the workflow for TAs working on grading assignments.
+This Python script leverages Selenium to automate the meticulous task of entering grades, feedback, and extracting class lists within the D2L platform at Memorial University.
+Designed specifically for Teaching Assistants (TAs), it offers an efficient workflow for grading assignments.

+### Key Features:
+- **Automated Entry:** Streamlines the process of entering marks and feedback into assignment sections and grades into the platform's grading section.
+- **Classlist Extraction:** Allows for easy extraction of class lists, simplifying administrative tasks.

 ## Requirments
 - Python 3.x